 Here are some hints and tips if you want to visit Porto on a budget.

 Believe it or not there are quite a few things to do in Porto that won’t break the bank.
 Here are our favourites.

 We debut our exploration of cities all over the world this way and find it’s a great way for us to get a little context, our bearings and learn a lot of information all in one hit.
-We’ve not had a bad one yet and Porto was no exception.
+We haven’t had a bad walking tour yet and Porto was no exception.

 A visit to Porto is not complete without tasting the local port.
 The wine is actually born in the Douro valley, 45 minutes away but is moved down to the city to age in its cooler temperatures by the Atlantic Ocean.

 Looking from the Porto side across the river to Vila Nova de Gaia, the vista is jam-packed full of signs from well-known port makers – Dows, Grahams, Taylors, Sandeman and many more pepper the sky line.

 Head across the Dom Luís I bridge to spend an afternoon (or a whole day!) wandering around the little stone back alleys and discovering the different port cellars.

 There are a great mix of really old (Casa Kopke), little independents (Quinta dos Corvo) and more well-known (Taylors) cellars to seek out and choose from.
 Most will offer tours and tastings for a nominal fee – a map of the most famous port wine cellars can be found here.

 We headed for a couple of the less well-known producers; Quinta dos Corvo and Augusto to try something a little different and joined both of their cellar tours.

 Being small, family-run businesses, they only produce 30,000 bottles of port per year which was quite quaint to experience in itself.
 For €7 and €5 respectively, we were shown around their cellars and taught the making of port.